mrpawarGit/SPPU-CGPA-to-Percentage-Conversion/README.md

 # SPPU-CGPA-to-Percentage-Conversion

-Basic Site for sgpa to Percentage convesion as per 2019 pattern of SPPU using html,css,Bootstrap & JavaScript.
+Basic Site for sgpa to Percentage convesion as per 2019 pattern of SPPU using html, css, Bootstrap & JavaScript.